juandazapata/juandazapata.github.com/_posts/2011-11-27-ui-fundamentals-for-programmers.md

 layout: post
 title: "UI fundamentals for programmers"
 description: "My talk about UI fundamentals for programmers"
-category:
+category: Talks
-tags: []
+tags: [ui, ux]
 ---
 Last Nov 24th, I participated in the _Bogodev meetup_ and gave a talk titled "**UI fundamentals for programmers**".
 My objective with the talk was to share my **personal** experiences with other developers and to have a nice and animated conversation around those experiences.
 Since my talk was